 Using these products can help to widen the ear passages, avoiding the air blockages that sometimes occur.
 But make sure you consult your doctor before taking any pill.
 Chewing gum is often advised to avoid ear canal blockage and deafness.
 The jaw motion helps to relieve the pressure in the ear canal.
 It is not always effective, however.
 Yawning and swallowing are some other remedies for relieving ear blockages from flying, but these methods may not always provide relief.

 Ear infections often occur after a cold, causing severe pain in and around the ear and sometimes hearing loss as well.
 These infections are caused by viruses and generally require a visit to your doctor’s office or a nearby clinic.
 Never attempt to put anything in the ear if you suspect that the cause may be an infection.
 Your doctor will prescribe a nasal spray or oral antibiotic to eliminate the infection.

-Tinnitus is defined as a condition characterized by ringing, swishing, buzzing humming or other continuous sounds that originate in the ear.
+Tinnitus is defined as a condition characterized by ringing, swishing, buzzing humming, or other continuous sounds that originate in the ear.
 Pain, dizziness, fullness in the ear or headache can accompany the sounds.
-It is a common problem that can occur in people who work in noisy environments and those who suffer from hardening of the arteries.
-Tinnitus can affect quality of life, however.
-If you are troubled with this condition, consult an otolaryngologist, who can prescribe medications or suggest hearing devices or surgery to relieve the condition.
+It is a common problem that can occur in people who work in noisy environments and those who suffer from the hardening of the arteries.
+Tinnitus can affect the quality of life, however.
+If you are troubled with this condition, consult otolaryngology, who can prescribe medications or suggest hearing devices or surgery to relieve the condition.